valdeanda/MetaGaia/README.md

 2. Outputs will be saved in the `output` directory containing the user-specified name.

 # Additional commands possibly needed

-## Obtaining IMG data

-Need help with this section since I have not gone through the process myself.

 ## Mapping bins to samples